 Necessity to search the entire body

-Lab animal studies of the new AG might reveal it spreads silently, early on, throughout the animal’s body, like syphilis and tuberculosis.
-It only “acts up” preferentially in certain organs—like the brain—later.
+Lab animal studies of the new AG might reveal it spreads silently, early on, throughout the animal’s body, like in syphilis and tuberculosis.
+But later, it only “acts up” preferentially in certain organs—like the brain.
 In a different species, it’s not even guaranteed that it will attack the animal’s brain; maybe it will select the spinal cord, or even the kidney, or lung.

 So, the singular focus on “brain”, though understandable and logical in the beginning, is no longer enough.
 The search for the AG must be expanded to all organs, tissues, and bodily fluids.

 Infectious disease detectives have broader needs than samples of the organ that appears to be the focus of an infection.
 They want samples of blood serum from the patients.
 A simple venipuncture can obtain the necessary blood.
 In the usual epidemic, this consists of a specimen at the time of observable disease, and a sample after the patient recovers.
 A treasured addition, though in the usual situation unobtainable, is serum from before the patient became ill at all.

 These two or three samples enable the scientists to work out if the germ being studied has triggered a specific immune response by the body.
 Or, whole organisms or fragments might be detectable.
 If so, marked changes in levels of these over time render the organism a prime suspect.